Inspector Ghote's First Case: Literary significance and criticism

 The Times newspaper's book review has an article entitled "Times Summer Books: Mysteries" written by Alexander McCall Smith.
 The article mentions the release of Inspector Ghote's First Case, but refers rather to the entire Inspector Ghote series instead of this specific novel.
 Smith refers to H. R. F. Keating's work as the crime novel reviewer for The Times and calls the series: "exquisite, gentle novels that should find their place on any list of good crime fiction."

 Allison & Busby, the novel's publisher, quotes favourable reviews from The Spectator, The Sunday Telegraph, The News of the World, Literary Review, Shots and the Birmingham Post on its website.

 Mike Ripley's Crime File for May 2008 includes a review of the novel which refers to "…Keating's great skill as a writer, portraying [Ghote] with a graceful lightness of touch and great affection."

 Allusions and references to actual history, geography and current science

 The novel refers to the independence of India from the British Empire and takes place in the Mumbai (then known as Bombay) area of India.
 Part of the novel also takes place in Poona.

 As a crime novel, the story heavily features the methods of criminal investigation used by the Indian police in the 1960s.

 Awards and nominations

-The Crime Writer's Association named Inspector Ghote's First Case as one of several novels that failed to make the shortlist for the 2008 Ellis Peters Historical Crime Award.
+The Crime Writers' Association named Inspector Ghote's First Case as one of several novels that failed to make the shortlist for the 2008 Ellis Peters Historical Crime Award.

 This is the twenty-third in the Inspector Ghote series of novels.
 The series itself has won two Gold Daggers, awarded by the Crime Writers' Association.